mohanaprudvi/Finding_Donors_Charity_ML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Description
+This is a supervised machine learning project to identify donors for the fictious company charityML.
+The dataset and the files in the project have been explained below.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: